Krispy Kreme giving out free doughnuts for St. Patrick’s Day

 The “Good as Gold” doughnut collection includes:

-The new doughnuts will be available at various Krispy Kreme locations and online through the Krispy Kreme app and website, a news release said.
+The new doughnuts will be available at various Krispy Kreme locations and online through the Krispy Kreme app and website.
 Guests can use the Krispy Kreme store locator to see which location near them has the new doughnut lineup.

 Select grocery stores will also carry a special six‑pack of St. Patrick’s Day-inspired doughnuts, which include the chocolate iced doughnut decorated with St. Patrick’s sprinkles.